codex-team/editor.js/docs/tools-inline.md

 ## Base structure

+First of all, Tool's class should have a `isInline` property (static getter) set as `true`.

-Inline Tool should implement next methods
+After that Inline Tool should implement next methods.

 - `render()` — create a button
 - `surround()` — works with selected range